beakerbrowser/beaker/README.md

 #### Why Beaker?

- - You can share files privacy
+ - You can share files privately
  - You control your data
  - You can duplicate, modify, and share websites
  - You can use P2P apps while offline